The secure CJSM email is:

-Nick previously worked as a caseworker at a number of community law centres in south London, before doing a common law pupillage focusing on criminal defence work.
-Chambers & Partners 2019 describes him as an emerging talent in the social housing field, saying: “his thriving practice takes in homelessness appeals, disrepair claims and possession proceedings, among others”.
-He accepts direct access work in appropriate cases.
+Chambers & Partners recommends him as an ‘up and coming’ talent in the social housing field saying ”his thriving practice takes in homelessness appeals, disrepair claims and possession proceedings, among others”.

 Nick specialises in representing tenants and homelessness applicants.
 He has an excellent knowledge of possession, disrepair and unlawful eviction, and has a special interest in running technical defences to Section 21 claims.

 He also has a busy homelessness practice in county court appeals and judicial reviews.